Skip to main content

 Thirty-One

-Five hours later Kim determines that the skulls are at least 2,000 years old.
-She examines the eye sockets and to her it looks like the eyes were gauged out by something sharp.
+Five hours later, Kim determines that the skulls are at least 2,000 years old.
+She examines the eye sockets and, to her, it looks like the eyes were gouged out by something sharp.

 Thirty-Two